In this article, you will learn:

 As stated above, the raw materials are the input items used to manufacture finished goods.
 These are the items that can be directly traced to the final product and physically form part of the finished item.

-Further, the raw materials are divided into direct and indirect raw materials.
-Such classification would decide the manner in which the raw materials would be accounted for in the books of accounts.
+The raw materials are divided into direct and indirect raw materials.
+This classification would decide the manner in which the raw materials would be accounted for in the books of accounts.

 Apart from raw material, the other inventory items include work-in-progress and finished goods.